 Flying squirrels poses no severe harm to humans.
 However, they have sharp teeth and nails to help them to stick to the trees when landing.
-They may damage your attic, floors but will not bite humans.
+They may damage your attic, and floors but will not bite humans.

 Do flying squirrels glow in the dark?

 Yes, flying squirrels glow pink in the dark under ultraviolet light.
 Their fur glows a brilliant, bubble-gum pink under ultraviolet light.
-Flying squirrels gifted with a flap of skin between their limbs so they can glide long distances.
+Flying squirrels are gifted with a flap of skin between their limbs so they can glide long distances.
 (Source: NATIONAL GEOGRAPHIC)